monkeytypegame/monkeytype/backend/mongo-todo.md

 - Name is not passed in user token/auth().currentUser
 - Firestore read operations seem high
   - Does this include index.html serving as well as user authentication or is there more?
+- Account button sometimes shows loading infinitely after a test
+  - Can't navigate to user until page is refreshed
+  - After refresh, pr is not saved
+  - Can't induce this error and doesn't occur often so adding it as minor bug
+- Does lbMemory work exactly like it did before

 ### Possibilities